stephenredfield/InstructorResources/TeamsSetup.md

 4. Replace the **URL redirect** in Step 5 with the URL you copied above.

 With this method, your students will directly link to your class Team.
 Every time a student clicks to join, you will get an email notifying you.
 With, potentially, a few hundred students this will quickly overwhelm your inbox (if you don't filter the requests).

-### Option 2 - Provide students a "Join Code"

-For this method, you will create a short "Teams" page within Canvas and provide your students with a Code which they can enter via the Teams app to directly join the class Team.

-1.
-2.
-3.

-That's it!
-Your students will be automatically added and you'll be the Workspace Administrator, which means you're responsible for managing all public channels.
-Your students and TAs can create their own private channels for their own conversations, and everyone can Direct Message each other.

 ### Option 3 - Auto-Enrollment (Forthcoming)